kyung-lee-official/nestjs-control-panel/README.md

 -   Realize grouping, so requesters can only access resources belongs them.
 For example, the requestee must belongs to at least one group that is **owned** by the requester.

 Other permission rule logic must be implemented in corresponding services.
-For example, the `admin` role must have a user.
-When changing roles of a user, if the user belongs to the `admin` role, we can't simply remove the user from `admin`.
-Also, we can't add the `admin` role to a user without removing the current `admin` user.
+For example, the `admin` role must have a member.
+When changing roles of a member, if the member belongs to the `admin` role, we can't simply remove the member from `admin`.
+Also, we can't add the `admin` role to a member without removing the current `admin` member.

 -   [x] Find all permissions.